-At the inception of the County Land Preservation program a collaborative effort between the County, the University of Maryland and the Agricultural Extension Service was initialized to help the County produce a minimum acreage goal for land preservation efforts.
+At the inception of the County Land Preservation program, a collaborative effort between the County, the University of Maryland and the Agricultural Extension Service was initialized to help the County produce a minimum acreage goal for land preservation efforts.
 It was determined at that time that 50,000 acres of active agricultural land was the threshold for critical land mass needed to keep agricultural operations viable.
 This goal was developed in coordination with Staff from local planning agencies, State planning agencies, and the Soil Conservation District.
-An exact formula for the determination of the final goal number is currently unavailable however the basis for this goal has not changed.
 The calculations and assumptions made were analyzed in a manner to determine the minimum acreage of active agriculture needed to produce sustainable levels of agricultural products and to support the County's many agricultural services.

-Now that the County has preserved a little over 60% of our initial goal of 50,000 acres of active agricultural land, it seems appropriate to re-evaluate our goals for easement acquisition and determine what future efforts could take place to continue supporting agriculture as a viable economic sector.
-While the methodology used to determine the initial Farms do not stand alone.
-Each is an anchor of stability for other nearby farms.
-Each is a thread in a web of neighboring farms, farm businesses, and other human endeavors that support and rely upon each other.
-When one thread is lost, the negative consequences ripple through the community.
-When many threads are lost, there comes a point when the web fails when farms and farm businesses no longer have the mutual support needed to keep the local farm economy viable.

-Why Preserve Farmland?;Pennsylvania Land Trust, https://conservationtools.org/guides/147-whypreserve-farmland preservation goal is unknown, new research was completed in 2002 through a grant by the Maryland Center for Agro-Ecology Inc. to study and evaluate the critical mass theory.
-In the self-explanatory title "Is There a Critical Mass of Agricultural Land Needed to Sustain an Agricultural Economy? : Evidence from Six Mid-Atlantic States", Janet Carpenter and Lori Lynch from the University of Maryland postulate the relevance of the critical mass theory.
+Now that the County has preserved a little over 60% of our initial goal of 50,000 acres of active agricultural land, it seems appropriate to re-evaluate the County's goals for easement acquisition and determine what future efforts could take place to continue supporting agriculture as a viable economic sector.
+While the methodology used to determine the initial preservation goal is unknown, new research was completed in 2002 through a grant by the Maryland Center for Agro-Ecology Inc. to study and evaluate the critical mass theory.
+In the self-explanatory title "Is There a Critical Mass of Agricultural Land Needed to Sustain an Agricultural Economy?: Evidence from Six Mid-Atlantic States", Janet Carpenter and Lori Lynch from the University of Maryland postulate the relevance of the critical mass theory.

 Synthesized to its finest point the question posed is, at what point does loss of farmland create a collapse in the overall agricultural economic sector?
-The answer is, confoundingly, it depends.
+The answer is, it depends.
 What is clear from the study is that critical mass is not just a number.
 It is a mixture of variables and policies such as available prime farmland, consumer preferences, land use polices, and environment that interact with one another and forces farmers to adapt to changes through time.
-The study included 110 counties in six

-States and examined the rate of farmland lost over a nearly 50-year period between 1949 and 1997.
+The study included 110 counties in six States and examined the rate of farmland lost over a nearly 50-year period between 1949 and 1997.
 Their findings were that the critical mass threshold in terms of harvested acres per County was 189,420 acres.
 They also found that counties that had a total of 150,000 acres or less of farmland were also susceptible to higher rates of farmland loss.
-However, that trend was not consistent over the entire 50-year period.
+However, that trend was not consistent over the entire 50year period.
 They also found that between 1978 and 1997, the level of harvested cropland acres no longer had an impact on the rate of farmland loss.
-They theorize this pattern of farmland loss changed for two reasons; implementation of preferential taxation programs for agriculture and changes in technology, policies and trade patterns.
+They theorize this pattern of farmland loss changed for two reasons, implementation of preferential taxation programs for agriculture and changes in technology, policies and trade patterns.